Watt CLI Commands

 These options are available for all wattpm commands:

--r, --no-pretty- Disable pretty-printed output for logs and console messages-v, --verbose- Enable verbose output for detailed information-V, --version- Display the current wattpm version-h, --help- Show help information
+-r, --no-pretty- Disable pretty-printed output for logs and console messages-v, --verbose- Enable verbose output for detailed information-S, --socket <path>- Path for the control socket.
+If not specified, the default platform-specific location is used.-V, --version- Display the current wattpm version-h, --help- Show help information

 Core Watt Commands (wattpm)